Risk Disclosures and Disclaimers

 1.1 No Investment Advice

 The Company is not a broker, intermediary, agent, advisor, or fiduciary.
 No communication from the Company or through the Platform constitutes financial, investment, legal, or tax advice.
 You are solely responsible for your financial decisions.
-You should consult qualified professionals before making any decisions related to digital assets, prediction markets, or tokens.
+You should consult qualified professionals before making any decisions related to digital assets or prediction markets.

 1.2 Volatility and Loss